 Never one to let the grass grow under his feet, Brooks ventured into the world of radio in 2006 when he took over the hosting reins of the long-running syndicated radio program, American Country Countdown.
 Recently notching his third year in that chair, Brooks reflected on his reason for joining ACC as host, “I really enjoy what I do for a living.
 I love this business.
 I love the characters and personalities in this business.
 At the end of the day, whether songwriting or hosting American Country Countdown, it’s all about sharing those stories.”

 Brooks served as President, in 2004, and Chairman, in 2005, of the Country Music Association (CMA).
 He remains an active board member of the CMA and served as part of the Blue Ribbon Committee, a select group of professionals including the mayor, chosen to bring the city of Nashville and the Music Industry closer together.
 Brooks is also on the board of Vanderbilt Children's Hospital, and previously served on the Nashville Convention and Visitors Bureau.
 He is the local spokesperson for Monroe Harding Children’s Home and is a founding partner of Arrington Vineyards in Arrington, TN.
-Brooks has been married to his wife Barbara for 29 years and they have two children Molly and Eric.
+Kix and his wife Barbara have been married since 1981 and have two adult children - Molly & Eric.